skhanam/loadtest/ReadMe.txt

- Java Spring maven,cucumber and Selenium Webdriver automated  Test flamework
+Java Spring maven,cucumber and Selenium Webdriver automated  Test framework
 --------------------------------------------------------------------------------

 To run this project :